Tevfik-Can/TG-NMS/README.md

 # TG-NMS

 ## Overview
-TG-NMS is now a Python Flask web application with a PostgreSQL backend, containerized with Docker and deployable to Kubernetes.
-This replaces the previous Node.js/Express implementation.
+TG-NMS is a Python Flask–based network management system backed by PostgreSQL, containerized with Docker, and deployable to Kubernetes.
+The system now includes a Java-based SNMP server, REST API layer, and Kafka publisher subsystem that will power all real network interactions.
+Placeholder implementations exist today and will be replaced with production-ready code as the system is integrated with an actual network topology.

 ---